Max Weber: Recovery and reintroduction to academia

 After recovering from his illness, Weber became an associate editor of the Archiv für Sozialwissenschaft und Sozialpolitik (Archive for Social Science and Social Policy) in 1904, alongside his colleagues Edgar Jaffé and Werner Sombart.
-It facilitated his reintroduction to academia and became one of the most prominent social science journals as a result of his efforts.
-Weber published some of his most seminal works in this journal, including his book The Protestant Ethic and the Spirit of Capitalism, which became his most famous work and laid the foundations for his later research on religion's impact on economic systems' development.
-Also in 1904, he was invited to participate in the Congress of Arts and Sciences that was held in connection with the Louisiana Purchase Exposition – the World's fair – in St. Louis.
+He made it one of the most prominent social science journals.
+Weber published some of his most seminal works in it, including his book The Protestant Ethic and the Spirit of Capitalism, which became his most famous work and influenced his later research on religion's impact on economic systems' development.
+Also in 1904, he participated in the Congress of Arts and Sciences that was part of the Louisiana Purchase Exposition – the World's fair – in St. Louis.
 He went alongside his wife, Werner Sombart, Ernst Troeltsch, and other German scholars.
-Taking advantage of the fair, the Webers embarked on an almost three-month-long trip that began and ended in New York City.
-They travelled throughout the country, from New England to the Deep South.
+Taking advantage of it, the Webers travelled throughout the country for almost three months in a round trip that began and ended in New York City.
 Different communities were visited, including German immigrant towns and African American communities.
-North Carolina was also visited, as some of Weber's relatives in the Fallenstein family had settled there.
-Weber used the trip to learn more about America's social, economic, and theological conditions and their relationship with his thesis.
-Afterwards, he felt that he was unable to resume regular teaching and remained a private scholar, helped by an inheritance in 1907.
+He also visited some of his Fallenstein family relatives in North Carolina.
+He learned more about America's social, economic, and theological conditions and their relationship with his thesis.
+Afterwards, Weber felt unable to resume teaching and remained a private scholar, helped by an inheritance in 1907.

 Shortly after returning, Weber's attention shifted to the then-recent Russian Revolution of 1905.
-He learned the Russian language in a few months, subscribed to Russian newspapers, and discussed Russian political and social affairs with the Russian émigré community in Heidelberg.
-He was personally popular in that community and twice entertained the idea of travelling to Russia.
-His schedule prevented it, however.
-While he was sceptical of the revolution's ability to succeed, Weber supported the establishment of a liberal democracy in Russia.
+He learned the Russian language in a few months, subscribed to Russian newspapers, and discussed Russian political and social affairs with the Heidelberg Russian émigré community.
+He was popular amongst them and twice considered travelling to Russia, but his schedule prevented it.
+While he was sceptical of the revolution's ability to succeed, Weber supported the establishment of a Russian liberal democracy.
 He wrote two essays on it that were published in the Archiv.
 Weber thought that the peasants' desire for land caused the revolution.
 He discussed the role of the obshchina, rural peasant communities, in Russian political debates.
-According to Weber, they were difficult for liberal agrarian reformers to abolish due to their basis in natural law and the rising kulak class manipulating them for their own gain.
-His general interpretation of the Russian Revolution was that it lacked a clear leader and was not based on the Russian intellectuals' goals.
-Instead, it was the result of the peasants' emotional passions.
+According to Weber, they were difficult for liberal agrarian reformers to abolish due to their basis in natural law and the rising kulak class self-interestedly manipulating them.
+He generally interpreted the Russian Revolution as lacking a clear leader and the result of the peasants' emotional passions, not the Russian intellectuals' goals.